Flowchart of connected app icons replaced by a clean AI agent node with arrows representing automated workflows

 Skip the feature-comparison paralysis.
 Pick based on your actual situation:

 You want to automate entire job functions, not just connect apps.
 Go with Carly AI.
-Build agents for sales, recruiting, client intake — whatever workflow you need.
+Build agents with access to 200+ integrations — CRMs, project management, accounting, e-commerce, messaging, and more.
 Everything runs through email, so adoption is instant.
 This is the approach if you’re thinking about AI agents as productivity multipliers rather than just connecting App A to App B.

 You need to connect two SaaS tools with a simple trigger.
 Zapier.
 It has the most integrations and the flattest learning curve for basic automations.